Data Model

 Runtime artefacts can not be statically modelled via OCM as they are ephemeral in nature and not related to the build process.
 Hence, those kinds of artefacts have to be modelled more individually.
 An important aspect to consider when defining the model is that it is necessary to be able to unambiguously identify an artefact and that related artefacts can be grouped together (i.e. there must be some shared properties, e.g. the

-as modelled by the Diki extensionartefact: component_name: example.org/my-landscape-component # OCM component name of the landscape component_version: 0.1.0 # current version of the landscape artefact_kind: runtime artefact: artefact_name: managed-seeds # group of Kubernetes clusters, might also be a project etc. artefact_version: diki # Diki does not specify an actual version here artefact_type: dikiReport # Diki does not specifiy multiple artefact types
+artefact_type).
+Some already existing examples:artefactas modelled by the Diki extensionartefact: component_name: example.org/my-landscape-component # OCM component name of the landscape component_version: 0.1.0 # current version of the landscape artefact_kind: runtime artefact: artefact_name: managed-seeds # group of Kubernetes clusters, might also be a project etc. artefact_version: diki # Diki does not specify an actual version here artefact_type: dikiReport # Diki does not specifiy multiple artefact types

-as modelled by the Inventory extensionartefact: component_name: example.org/my-landscape-component # OCM component name of the landscape artefact_kind: runtime artefact: artefact_name: instance-abc # instance-id of a hyperscale resource artefact_type: aws/virtual-machine # Inventory uses different artefact types here artefact_extra_id: account_id: 0123456789 region_name: eu-west-1 vpc_id: vpc-0123456789
+artefactas modelled by the Inventory extensionartefact: component_name: example.org/my-landscape-component # OCM component name of the landscape artefact_kind: runtime artefact: artefact_name: instance-abc # instance-id of a hyperscale resource artefact_type: aws/virtual-machine # Inventory uses different artefact types here artefact_extra_id: account_id: 0123456789 region_name: eu-west-1 vpc_id: vpc-0123456789

-When defining how to set the artefact
+When defining how to set the artefact properties, it is important to consider

 that this correlation-id is used to find related data or to create logical